cgrant093/Valorant-Data-Project/README.md

 ## D. Preprocess data and creating a classification model
 Preprocessed data:
-    - Normalized the features
+1. Normalized the features
-    - Encoded the labels
+2. Encoded the labels
-    - Split data into 80% training and 20% testing
+3. Split data into 80% training and 20% testing

 My first attempt at a classification model was the built in KNN from sklearn.
 I found that it has a very poor accuracy.
 I tried various neighbor values ranging from 3 to 1001, and the best accuracy found was 11%.

 I have come to realize that KNN models are notoriously bad with high dimension problems.
-I chose to use 8 features (listed above), and initially thought this was an okay number, but perhaps this is too much for a KNN model to handle.
-I have found three paths to take:
+I chose to use 8 features (listed above), and have nearly have a million observations, so this problem is not high dimension.
+My initial thoughts on why it's behaving poorly:
-1. Reduce the numbers of features again.
-I figured that I can remove the features that have more logrithmic plots (in part C) and keep the ones that are closer to linear or exponential.
+1. Some of the features aren't great.
+For instance, average assists doesn't look very helpful.
+When looking at the plots above, any feature that flattens out pretty quickly is probably not something I should use.
+So I can reduce my dimensionality.
-2. Choose a different classification model.
-With the built in sklearn models, this should be easy to change the classification algorithm.
-I can also try implementing a deep neural network to perform supervised classification, and maybe move to PyTorch and away from sklearn.
+2. My dataset is complicated enough that the model needs more customization than the basic sklearn application.
+Perhaps I should split off a validation dataset, and create a PyTorch model.
+Maybe I should switch to an SVM or a deep network and train that.
-3. Perhaps splitting off a validation data set and improve my very simple training algorithm with that with methods like early stopping, etc.
+3. My dataset could be a poor one.
+There's a chance there isn't enough variability between a rank and the 4-6 ranks surrounding it.
+Perhaps I can even try implementing looser cost function that accepts guesses is within +/-2-3 ranks of the true rank?

-It could be that my data isn't diverse enough to accurately divide into the 25 labels.
-Perhaps I can even try implementing into the cost function that if the guess is within +/- 2-3 ranks of the true rank, it also counts?
+4. Perhaps splitting off a validation data set and improve my very simple training algorithm with that with methods like early stopping, etc.

 ## E: Predicting an account's rank
-This will have 2 steps:
+This will have ~3 steps:
-1a.
-If someone does not have a rank, then send them to step 2.
+1. If someone does not have a rank, then send them to step 3.
-1b.
-If someone does have a rank, use a t-test/ANOVA to confirm they are in the correct rank.
-If they are not, send them to step 2.
+2. If someone does have a rank, use a t-test/ANOVA to confirm they are in the correct rank.
+If they are not, send them to step 3.

-2. Run them through the classification model to determine their rank.
+3. Run them through the classification model to determine their rank.

 If I cannot find a good classification model, I was thinking I could resort to using a MANOVA test to determine their rank.
 I may still do that.